Why Flea Prevention Matters

 How Can Quick-Kill Help?

 Here at Quick-Kill Eliminators, we take the safety of you and your pets very seriously.
-While a veterinarian takes care of the fleas on your pet, we are here to take care of the fleas in your home.
+While a veterinarian takes care of the fleas on your pet, we are here to take care of the fleas in your home in Davenport or throughout the Quad-City area's.
 We have qualified pest professionals on staff for just that.
 With proven pest elimination programs, we will have your home flea free in no time.
 If you have any questions or would like to schedule a free inspection of your home, give us a call today!